Always looking for opportunities to improve the ways things are done with ingenious and simple solutions.

 Interesting facts about the I am okay button / OkEachDay®

-I personally made 59,000+ phone calls to customers and visited 1,000 of them in their homes so that he could understand their exact needs.
+- I personally made 59,000+ phone calls to customers and visited 1,000 of them in their homes so that I could understand their exact needs.